 Collaborative classrooms

-The collaborative Classrooms initiative is a school-wide, collective responsibility that enables students who experience disability to access and participate in education on the same basis as other students at the school as per the Disability Standards.
+The Collaborative Classrooms initiative is a whole-school approach that reflects our shared commitment to inclusive education.
+It ensures that students who experience disability can access and participate in learning on the same basis as their peers, in line with the Disability Standards for Education.

 Establishing and growing Collaborative Classrooms has improved effective practices that positively impact on the learning progress in many ways including: